 So then, impedance is an important factor when matching a power amplifier and loudspeaker.

 Issues arise when the load impedance (the nominal impedance of the speaker) is too low.

-Some amplfiers will work fine driving an 8Ω speaker but suffer when driving a 4Ω speaker.
-This is partly due to the bridging and damping factors mentioned above but it has much more to do with the increased demand in power from the amplifier from a lower-impedance speaker.
+Some amplifiers will work fine driving an 8Ω speaker but suffer when driving a 4Ω speaker.
+This is partly due to the bridging and damping factors mentioned above, but it has much more to do with the increased demand in power from the amplifier from a lower-impedance speaker.

 See, the voltage (and current) required to drive the speaker at a certain level are pretty well constant and depend on the design factors of the speaker.
-So, then, all else being the equal, lowering the impedance of the speaker would demand more power from the amplifier to maintain the same voltage (and drive the same current).
+So, then, all else being equal, lowering the speaker's impedance would demand more power from the amplifier to maintain the same voltage (and drive the same current).